JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 ![Kotlin Compiler Options]({{ url_for('tutorial_img', filename='javascript/working-with-modules/kotlin-compiler.png')}})

-## Configuring Modules when using Maven or Gradle
+## Configuring modules when using Gradle

-If using Maven or Gradle, we can also configure the module output format.
+If using Gradle, we can also configure the module output format.
 For more information see [JavaScript Modules](http://kotlinlang.org/docs/reference/js-modules.html).

 ## Using AMD